tdwg/bdq/tg2/_build_review/templates/extension/bdqffdq/bdqffdq_extension-header.md

 This document is intended for ontology engineers, semantic modelers, and developers who are applying the BDQ Fitness for Use Framework in OWL environments.
 It will be especially useful for:

 - Implementers using OWL reasoners or validators to enforce or explore logical structures
-- Developers of semantic tooling and metadata pipelines based on teh BDQ Standard
+- Developers of semantic tooling and metadata pipelines based on the BDQ Standard
 - Standards developers needing a detailed view of the formal semantics behind BDQ Framework concepts.

 This document assumes familiarity with OWL constructs, reasoning profiles, and RDF/OWL modeling practices.